devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 Use **View filter criteria** to check the supported variables.
 {% endhint %}

 5. (Optional) If required, you can also introduce an approval flow using the toggle button: **Approval for Image Promotion Policy**.
-As a result, the [user selecting an image for promotion](#selecting-image-for-promotion) will [require an approval](#approving-an-image-promotion-request).
+As a result, the [user selecting an image for promotion](#selecting-image-for-promotion) will [require approval](#approving-an-image-promotion-request).

  * **Number of Approvals (1-6)**: Specify the number of approvals required to promote an image.
 This can vary from one approval (minimum) to six approvals (maximum).